isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-arthritic-hips/index.md

 The outsole features ZeroG Technology that helps to keep you comfortable throughout the day.
 The contoured EVA footbed promotes additional underfoot cushioning.
 You can also remove the footbed and use custom-made orthotics for additional comfort and support.

 Hip pain sufferers swear by the support and comfort that Hush Puppies Gil provides.
-The shoe is [best for all-day standing](https://pestpolicy.com/best-non-slip-shoes-for-standing-all-day/) or walking.
+The shoe is [best for all-day standing](https://pestpolicy.com/best-non-slip-shoes-for-standing-all-day/)or walking.

 The shoe also features a ZeroG Elon midsole that provides crucial cushioning and support.
 Stroebel construction ensures additional flexibility and comfort.